Autism & Positive Psychology

 There has been limited focus in the disability field on assessing and intervening to promote strengths of character.
 However, character strengths have received significant attention in the broader field of positive psychology.
 This paper provides an overview of the growing science of character strengths and explores why and how character strengths are relevant to people with intellectual and developmental disabilities and a strengths based perspective in the disability field.
 We offer key concepts, research findings, and interventions from the science of character that can provide a framework for the intellectual and developmental disabilities field to begin to build on strengths of character to enhance the systems of supports and quality of life outcomes experienced by people with intellectual and developmental disabilities.

-Niemiec, R.M.; Shogren, K.A.; Wehmeyer, M.L.
+Niemiec, R.M., Shogren, K.A., & Wehmeyer, M.L.
 (2017) Character strengths and intellectual and developmental disability: A strengths based approach from positive psychology.
-Educ.
-Train.
-Autism Dev.
-Disability.
-52, 13–25.
+Education and Training in Autism and Developmental Disability.
+52(1), 13–25.

-Effects of Exercise on Sleep, Melatonin Levels, and Behavioral Functioning in Children with Autism
+Effects of Exercise on Sleep, Melatonin Level, and Behavioral Functioning in Children with Autism

-Body Mind Connect: Exercise, Sleep, Behavioral Functioning, and Melatonin Levels in Children with Autism
+Body Mind Connect: Exercise, Sleep, Behavioral Functioning, and Melatonin Level in Children with Autism

 This study investigated the impact of exercise on sleep and behavioral functioning in children (8-12 years old) with autism spectrum disorders.
 It also looked at whether exercise alters melatonin levels among the population.
 Results found that exercise significantly improved sleep and behavioral functioning while also significantly increasing melatonin levels, highlighting the variety of benefits of exercise in children with ASD.

-Effects of Exercise on Sleep, Melatonin Levels, and Behavioral Functioning in Children with Autism
+Effects of Exercise on Sleep, Melatonin Level, and Behavioral Functioning in Children with Autism

 Poor sleep quality and low behavioral functioning are commonly reported in children with autism spectrum disorder.
 This study examined the impact of exercise on sleep on melatonin level and behavioral functioning in the population.
 Children with autism spectrum disorder(n = 55; age = 10.97 ± 1.90) were randomly allocated to a morning jogging intervention group or a control group.
 Participants’ sleep was measured using actigraphy and sleep log assessments.
 Twenty-fourhour and first morning urinary 6-sulfatoxymelatonin were used to determine whether the exercise intervention could elicit changes in melatonin levels.
 Behavioral functioning of the participants was assessed by the repetitive subscale of the Gilliam Autism Rating Scale–3rd edition.
 All assessments were carried out in baseline, post-intervention, or regular treatment, and follow-up to elucidate the sustainability of the exercise effects.
 Positive changes were observed between baseline and post-intervention in actigraphy-assessed sleep efficiency and wake after sleep onset, as well as melatonin level and behavioral functioning within the intervention group (ps < 0.017).
 However, no significant changes were observed in all measurements between post-intervention and follow-up (ps > 0.05).
 The findings suggest that physical exercise is effective to improve sleep with an increase in melatonin level.
 It can also reduce repetitive behaviors in children with autism spectrum disorder.